How to ace the BCG written case interview

 • Preparation: Use case study examples and case study templates to recreate the actual test conditions

-BCG recommends the following to tackle their interviews.
-Keep it in mind when you draft your recommendation!
+BCG recommends the following to tackle their interviews:

 • Enjoy the challenge